taehun-kmu/FMCL-Docker/README.md

 ### Centos7 and Ubi7 Deprecation Notice

-Centos7 and Ubi7 based images are available for CUDA 12.4.0.
-Container images starting with CUDA 12.4.1 are no longer produced for these operating systems.
+Centos7 and Ubi7 based images are available up till CUDA 12.4.0.
+Starting with CUDA 12.4.1, images for these operating systems are no longer produced.

 ### PowerPC images Deprecation Notice

 CUDA 12.4 are the last releases to support PowerPC.
 Beginning 12.5+ we no longer support ppc64le based images.

-### Ubuntu 24.04 support
+### Ubuntu 24.04, AmazonLinux 2023, AzureLinux 2 support

 CUDA 12.5.1 brings support for Ubuntu 24.04 images.

+CUDA 12.6.0 brings support for AmazonLinux (amzn2023) and CBL-Mariner/AzureLinux (cm2).

 ### Deprecated: "latest" tag